mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

 ### Command Line Equivalent Of The API Reference Doc

-There is a command line tool which is equivalent to the [Kubernetes API Reference Doc](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/), `kubectl explain <resource>`.
+There is a command-line tool that is equivalent to the [Kubernetes API Reference Doc](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/), `kubectl explain <resource>`.

 Consider the example from the previous tip.
-In order to find the field name in the `env` attribute in the container configuration, it can be achieved by using the command: `kubectl explain pod.spec.containers.env`.
+To find the field name in the `env` attribute in the container configuration, it can be achieved by using the command: `kubectl explain pod.spec.containers.env`.

 ### Command Alias (kubectl)
-"kubectl" is not a short command comparing to others, e.g. ls, cmd, etc. In order to save time in the exam, creating an command alias for "kubectl" is recommended.
+"kubectl" is not a short command comparing to others, e.g. ls, cmd, etc. To save time in the exam, creating a command alias for "kubectl" is recommended.

 One possible way is to add a line to the end of `.bashrc` file in the home directory:
 ```text